Push Gaming has some serious explaining to do after two separate casino streamers land identical win sequences in Jammin Jars

 “After examining eCOGRA certification documents, I noticed that the theoretical return to player for Jammin Jars, as provided by Push Gaming (96.83%), was conciderably higher than the one recalculated by eCOGRA (95.17%).
 The point here is not to point finger or call out Push Gaming because I simply lack the insight and knowledge to correctly assess the information, but such big difference appears strange to me and makes we wonder why Push Gaming is still advertising the higher rtp in the paytable.
 It would be interesting to hear what Push Gaming has to say about it.”

 Bigwinboard.com has taken part of the documents but has decided not to make further comments.
-It should be noted, however, that the result of the tests carried out by eCOGRA usually does differ from the providers, sometimes in the positive and other times in the negative.
+It should be noted, however, that the result of the tests carried out by eCOGRA do indeed often differ from the numbers provided by the developers, sometimes in the positive and other times in the negative.